ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/anatomy/index.md

 ## Data

+Any contract data must be assigned to a location: either to `storage` or `memory`.
+It's costly modify storage in a smart contract so you need to consider where your data should live.

+### Storage

-Data or state variables are values which get stored permanently on the blockchain.
+Persistent data is referred to as storage and is represented by state variables.
+These values get stored permanently on the blockchain.
 You need to declare the type so that the contract can keep track of how much storage on the blockchain it needs for when it compiles.

 ```solidity
 // Solidity example